uw-cmg/MAST/doc/source/0_0_introduction.rst

 #.
 Run the command ``mast`` to start the MAST scheduling arm.
 The MAST scheduler will get information from the personal_recipe.txt, input.inp, and status.txt file in the recipe folder.
 #.
 When all ingredients in the recipe are complete, the recipe directory is moved into a ``$MAST_ARCHIVE`` directory.

-For general examples on how to use MAST, see the presentations here **need presentations** Please check your output carefully, especially when setting up a new workflow using MAST.
+Please check your output carefully, especially when setting up a new workflow using MAST.